-University of Slaford
+Client.
+University of Salford

 The aim of the centre is to provide a facility for small and medium sized companies in the Greater Manchester area to develop their skills, improve their business and production processes, digital technologies, products and services using robotics and automation.
 Our proposals have been designed in response to a prescriptive brief and complex equipment requirements which will allow the building to support this aspiration whilst regenerating a brownfield site and meeting sustainability targets.

-The remaining accommodation, including offices, meeting rooms, collaboration zones and workshops is positioned in the fourth and final ‘leg’ of the building, on the first floor.
+The remaining accommodation, including offices, meeting rooms, collaboration zones and workshops positioned on the ground floor and in the fourth and final ‘leg’ of the building, on the first floor.
 Externally a simple palette of materials is used.
-The base is heavy concrete, with the upper levels clad with a light perforated corrugated profile metal.
+The base is brick, with the upper levels clad with a metal standing seam.
 The Robotics project is conceived as a catalyst project, attracting other high-tech employers to the area and providing Salford with a competitive advantage over other cities within the region.